JoshuaSoileau/relead-marketing/_posts/2017-02-14-asymmetric-transaction-rollback-errors-when-saving-product-in-magento-2.md

 [This](http://magento.stackexchange.com/questions/110976/new-product-asymmetric-transaction-rollback-error) stackoverflow question led me to [this](http://magento.stackexchange.com/a/159650/36660) answer which solved my problem.

-Turns out if you have Elasticsearch set as your search engine, you'll get this error on product save.
+Turns out if you have Elasticsearch set as your search engine **and you don't have ElasticSearch set up locally**, you'll get this error on product save.

 Go to: